HJBerwick/HJBerwick.github.io/_posts/2024-05-16-predicting-customer-loyalty.md

 plt.show()
 ```

 This creates the below plot, which shows us that the highest cross-validated accuracy (0.8625) is actually when we include all eight of our original input variables.
 This is marginally higher than 6 included variables, and 7 included variables.
-Thus we will continue on with all 8.
+Thus, we will continue with all 8.

 ![alt text](/img/posts/lin-reg-feature-selection-plot.png "Linear Regression Feature Selection Plot")